AD Chalatenango: Rebirth and another bankruptcy (2013–2017)

 However, on 18 June 2015 the team purchased a franchise license in the new expansion of the Primera Division and will be able to compete in the Primera Division for the Apertura 2015 season.

 Financial troubles precipitated a succession of ownership changes and the club's eventual bankruptcy in June 2017 with total liabilities of €218 thousand dollars and months of unpaid salaries.
 The club was allowed to finish the season but finished bottom of the league in 12th place.
 They had License stripped and owner Francisco Perraza were suspended.

 Another rebirth (2017–present)

 The re-founded club, A.D.
 Chalatenango, was formed in July 2017, taking its name from the predecessor club and beating off competition from rival clubs to secure a place in the 2017–2018 season as the representative of Chalatenango.
 Rigoberto Mejia was appointed as president and former coach Ricardo Serrano was chosen as head coach.

+The club was relegated to the second division in May 2023.

+On 28 July 2023, the Segunda División confirmed the administrative relegatation of Chalatenango to Tercera Division due to their financial crisis, which meant all players contracts were voided.

+On 26 March 2024, FESFUT announced that Chalatenango will disaffiliate and we no longer be able to register or participate with ADFA and any professional league, every member of the board will be banned for 10 years and FESFUT will take responsibility of payments of the remaining debts.